kurves/Devops_Microservices-ml-kurves/README.md

-## Cloud DevOps ND - C4- Microservices at Scale using AWS & Kubernetes - Supporting Material and Project Starter
+## Cloud DevOps Microservices at Scale using AWS & Kubernetes - Supporting Material and Project Starter

 This project involves operatinalizing a Machine learning microservice API using docker and Kubernetes.This is done through containerising and deploying the machine learning service using kubernetes.

 The repository contains;